raul23/steering-behaviors/README.rst

 ==================
 Steering behaviors
 ==================
-Exploring and implementing steering behaviors algorithms as applied to video games
+Exploring and implementing steering behaviors (Seek, Arrive, Flee, Avoidance, and Wander) algorithms as applied to video games